alvelvis/Julgamento/README.md

 	$ git pull

-3) After downloading the repository, install the requirements to your Python 3 libraries:
+3) After downloading the repository, run the command below, and it will then create a Python 3 virtual environment and install the requirements in order to run Julgamento.

-	$ pip3 install -r requirements.txt
+	$ sh install_julgamento.sh

-4) Then, if you intend to run Julgamento locally, run the command:
+4) Then, whenever you intend to run Julgamento locally, run the command below and it will also auto-update when necessary:

 	$ sh run_julgamento.sh